-The fundamental question of all Earth sciences is: How, exactly, was our planet formed?
+The fundamental question of the Earth science is: How, exactly, was our planet formed?

-Since nobody was present back there and then, there was a number of models – and some of them were quite sophisticated.
-The current one is based on the Solar Wind having had blown the chemical elements away from the Proto-Sun soon after it was formed.
+Since nobody was present there back then, a number of models is being discussed.
+The currently accepted one is based on the Solar Wind having had “blown” the chemical elements away from the Proto-Sun soon after it was formed.

-Dr. Larin started developing the Primordially Hydridic Earth Concept (PHE) in late 1960s.
-Indeed, this work required fundamental and systematic approach.
-Eventually, he came up with a simple yet overwhelmingly fundamental suggestion that chemical elements were distributed across the Solar System by means of magnetic separation, based on their 1st ionization potentials, 1IP.
-Consequently, he arrived to these well-known charts (below), linking his concept to the bulk of geochemical data for the Solar System available back then.
-The magnetic field formed by the Proto-Sun plasma cloud served as a huge separation device:
+Vladimir Larin started developing the Primordially Hydridic Earth (PHE) concept in 1960s.
+Indeed, this work required the fundamental and systematic approach.
+Eventually, he came up with a simple yet overwhelmingly fundamental suggestion that chemical elements were originally distributed across the Solar System by means of magnetic separation, based on their 1st ionization potentials, or 1IP.
+According to this model, the magnetic field formed by the Proto-Sun plasma cloud worked as a huge screening device:

 Magnetic separation of charged particles during the formation of the protoplanetary disk.
 From V. N. Larin.
 Our Earth, 2005

-Needless to say that with years, all newly acquired data have been repeatedly confirming his model viability, e.g.:
+Needless to say that with years, a lot of newly acquired data have been repeatedly confirming the PHE concept, e.g.:

 “The Earth’s core is considered the dominant reservoir of hydrogen.
 An enhanced flux of hydridic fluids mobilizes the mantle and sustains tectonism and metallogenesis over 100s of millions of years.”
 John L. Walshe et al. (2005).
 Mineral systems, hydridic fluids, the Earth’s core, mass extinction events and related phenomena.
 Chapter 1-17, 2005. https://link.springer.com/chapter/10.1007/3-540-27946-6_17